-2. Verifying the Status of Diplomats
+(b) Verifying the Status of Diplomats

-There are many levels of diplomatic immunity; this course will only discuss those with full diplomatic immunity.
-When encountering suspects who claim diplomatic immunity, inform the suspect they will be detained until their identity and diplomatic status has been verified.
+There are many levels of diplomatic immunity; this chapter will only discuss those with full diplomatic immunity.
+When encountering suspects who claim diplomatic immunity, officers should inform the suspect they will be detained until their identity and diplomatic status has been verified.
 Most diplomats carry diplomatic passports or identification cards issued by the U.S. Department of State.
-Nevertheless, verify the claimed status of every person by calling the Department of State at the Diplomatic Security Command Center (DSCC) at 202/647-7277.
+Nevertheless, officers should verify the claimed status of every person by calling the Department of State at the Diplomatic Security Command Center (DSCC) at 202/647-7277.
 DSCC will respond with diplomatic status and degree of immunity.

-If the State Department does not verify the person's diplomatic status, you may treat the person as any other suspect.
+If the State Department does not verify the person's diplomatic status, the officer may treat the person as any other suspect.

-- 3. Handling Diplomats after Verifying Diplomatic Status - Do not arrest. - Investigate and prepare a report. - Do not use handcuffs unless the diplomat poses an immediate threat to safety. - Do not search or frisk the person, his vehicle, or personal belongings unless necessary for officer safety.

-4. Traffic Incidents Involving Diplomats
+- (c) Handling Diplomats after Verifying Diplomatic Status - ✓ Do not arrest. - ✓ Investigate and prepare a report. - ✓ Do not use handcuffs unless the diplomat poses an immediate threat to safety. - ✓ Do not search or frisk the person, his vehicle, or personal belongings unless necessary for officer safety. - (d) Traffic Incidents Involving Diplomats

-You may stop and cite diplomats for moving traffic violations.
+Law enforcement officers can stop and cite diplomats for moving traffic violations.
 This is not considered detention or arrest.
 The diplomat may not be compelled to sign a citation.
-In serious traffic incidents (DWI, DUI, and accidents involving personal injury) you may offer a field sobriety test, but the diplomat may not be required to take it.
+In serious traffic incidents (DWI, DUI, and accidents involving personal injury) the officer may offer a field sobriety test, but the diplomat may not be required to take it.
 Vehicles may not be impounded or booted, but may be towed to prevent obstructing traffic.
 Intoxicated diplomat-drivers should be offered a ride, a taxi, or to have a friend transport them; however, the diplomat may refuse the offer.

 A diplomat might refuse offers to assist with transportation or other arrangements and yet still be too intoxicated to drive or walk home.
-In such instances, contact your supervisor and call upon the diplomat's embassy to advise them of the situation.
+In such instances, officers should contact supervisors and call upon the diplomat's embassy to advise them of the situation.
 The diplomat's government may take action on its own or direct its diplomat to accept offers of assistance.
-If the diplomat persists in driving while intoxicated, you must use your common sense to secure the car keys or perhaps block the car so the diplomat cannot drive it.
-You should not stand by while an intoxicated person attempts to drive.
+If the diplomat persists in driving while intoxicated, the officer must use common sense to secure the car keys or perhaps block the car so the diplomat cannot drive it.
+The officer should not stand by while an intoxicated person attempts to drive.

 In other situations, a diplomat may still present a possible danger to others.
 For example, during a domestic assault, the diplomat may still be trying to strike a spouse.
-Again common sense should prevail, and you should notify a superior and the diplomat's embassy.
-You might offer protection to the potential victim of an assault.
-If the diplomat presents a threat of injury to you or another, you may use reasonable force to prevent injury; however, you still may not arrest.
+Again common sense should prevail.
+The officer should notify a superior and the diplomat's embassy, and offer protection to the potential victim of an assault.
+If the diplomat presents a threat of injury to the officer or another, use reasonable force to prevent injury.
+However, the officer still may not arrest.

-Forward reports of diplomatic incidents to the U.S. Department of State as soon as possible after the incident.
+The officer should forward reports of diplomatic incidents to the U.S. Department of State as soon as possible after the incident.
 Copies of any citations or charges should accompany each report.
 The addressee for incident reports, etc. is Protective Liaison Division, DSS - fax (202) 895-3613.

 By law, a foreign embassy or diplomatic mission must be treated as foreign (non-U.S.) soil.
-Even with a search or arrest warrant, you may not enter these places without permission from the foreign nation.
+Even with a search or arrest warrant, the officer may not enter these places without permission from the foreign nation.

-B. Foreign Nationals2- Compliance with the Vienna Convention on Consular Relations (VCCR)
+8.8.2 Foreign Nationals1- Compliance with the Vienna Convention on Consular Relations (VCCR)